Helping ALICE Families Achieve Homeownership

-Is there a chance United Way of Frederick County won't have my money when it comes time for me to buy the asset I've been saving for?
+Is there a chance United Way of Frederick County won't have money when it comes time for me to buy the asset I've been saving for?

 As of July 1, 2021, a $4 to $1 match is provided to Pathway to Homeownership participants who save up to $3,000 towards the purchase of a home.
 This increases the maximum available match for each saver to $12,000 - for a total of over $15,000, which includes their savings, towards purchase costs.

 The home must be purchased in Frederick County.
-Participants who have completed 12 months of the Budget Coach program will also qualify for $3,400 Foreclosure Prevention Fund.
+Participants who have completed all 12 sessions of the Budget Coach program will also qualify for $3,400 Foreclosure Prevention Fund.
 The fund will be available to use for three years immediately after the purchase of the home to help cover the monthly mortgage in case of an emergency.

 Prosperity Accounts (also known as Individual Development Accounts – IDAs) are an innovative financial product and economic development tool used by community organizations throughout the United States to stimulate participants' savings rates, build their assets, and connect these individuals to the economic mainstream.
 Private foundations and the public sector fund most of the programs.
 The following four-step process documents how a saver moves through the Prosperity Account program.

 STEP 1 – Pre-qualification and Application

 All Prosperity Account savers must complete and submit a prosperity savings account application and required documentation.
 A Pre-qualification survey (coming soon) can be taken here.